 Coast Guard, DHS.

-The Coast Guard is establishing special local regulations during the “Catholic Charities Dragon Boat Races”, a marine event to be held September 9, 2006 on the waters of the Patapsco River, Inner Harbor, Baltimore, MD.
+The Coast Guard proposes to establish special local regulations during the “Red Bull Flugtag Baltimore”, a marine event to be held October 21, 2006, on the waters of the Patapsco River, Inner Harbor, Baltimore, MD.
 These special local regulations are necessary to provide for the safety of life on navigable waters during the event.
 This action is intended to temporarily restrict vessel traffic in a portion of the Baltimore Inner Harbor during the event.

 FOR FURTHER INFORMATION CONTACT: